Constraints on neutrino non-standard interactions from COHERENT, PandaX-4T and XENONnT: Conclusion

 \section{Conclusion}

-In this work, we have studied the constraints on the neutrino non-standard interactions (NSIs) using the latest \cevns\ measurements in the COHERENT and PandaX-4T experiments.
+In this work, we have studied the constraints on the neutrino non-standard interactions (NSIs) using the latest \cevns\ measurements in the COHERENT and PandaX-4T and XENONnT experiments.
 The cross section of \cevns\ is calculated within an end-to-end effective field theory framework.
 In this approach, the dimension-6 operators in the low-energy EFT are matched to hadronic operators in the heavy baryon chiral perturbation theory, while the nuclear response of target nuclei is described using multipole expansions.

-We have performed the $\chi^2$ analyses of the \cevns\ events observed in the CsI[Na] detector of COHERENT and PandaX-4T, and have derived the one-parameter-a-time lower bounds on the NSI scale for specific neutrino flavors.
-We have found that the constraints for the $e$ and $\mu$ flavors from COHERENT are more stringent than those from PandaX-4T, while the latter provides unique sensitivities to the neutrino NSIs for the $\tau$ flavor due to the oscillation of solar $^8$B neutrinos propagating from the Sun to the Earth (considering the matter effects in the neutrino propagation by using package PEANUTS).
-Besides, we have compared the two-dimensional constraints on the NSI parameters for the $e$ flavor from COHERENT and PandaX-4T, and have obtained that the sensitivity of PandaX-4T is limited by the central value of measured \cevns\ counts.
+We have performed the $\chi^2$ analyses of the \cevns\ events observed in the CsI[Na] detector of COHERENT and PandaX-4T and XENONnT, where both the impacts of neutrino NSIs on the solar matter effect in the propagation of solar neutrinos and the \cevns\ cross section in the detection are considered.
+We have derived the one-parameter-a-time lower bounds on the NSI scale for specific neutrino flavors, and we have obtained that the constraints for the $e$ and $\mu$ flavors from COHERENT are more stringent than those from PandaX-4T and XENONnT.
+Nevertheless, the latter can provide unique sensitivities to the neutrino NSIs for the $\tau$ flavor due to the oscillation of solar $^8$B neutrinos propagating from the Sun to the Earth.

+Besides, we have compared the two-dimensional constraints on the NSI parameters from COHERENT, PandaX-4T and XENONnT, and have identified that the expected number of \cevns\ is more sensitive to neutrino NSIs appearing in the cross section compared to averaged probability of solar neutrinos.

-Moreover, we have assessed the measurements of the solar $^8$B neutrinos via \cevns\ in dark matter detectors, leveraging the current results from PandaX-4T as a reference.
+Moreover, we have found that the sensitivity of PandaX-4T is limited by the central value of measured \cevns\ counts.
+To make projections of the future prospects, we have assessed the measurements of the solar $^8$B neutrinos via \cevns\ in dark matter detectors, leveraging the current results from PandaX-4T as a reference.
 Assuming that the central value of measured \cevns\ counts aligns with the SM prediction, the sensitivity is significantly improved for the exposure of $ 6~ {\rm tonne} \cdot {\rm year} $, and is comparable to that imposed by the COHERENT CsI measurement if the systematic uncertainties are further disregarded.

 {\bf Note added:} After this paper was finished, another paper~\cite{AristizabalSierra:2024nwf} appeared, which has some overlap of our work.
 However, we use an end-to-end EFT framework to investigate the neutrino NSIs sensitivities, and we emphasize that it is important to include systematic uncertainties in the analysis.